inducer/pycuda/doc/array.rst

 .. module:: pycuda.elementwise

-Evaluating involved expressions on :class:`GPUArray` instances can be somewhat inefficient, because a new temporary is created for each intermediate result.
+Evaluating involved expressions on :class:`~pycuda.gpuarray.GPUArray` instances can be somewhat inefficient, because a new temporary is created for each intermediate result.
 The functionality in the module :mod:`pycuda.elementwise` contains tools to help generate kernels that evaluate multi-stage expressions